anthonykhong/anthonykhong/README.md

 # Hi 👋, I'm Anthony Khong

-## A passionate Full-Stack Developer, located in California
+## A passionate Full-Stack Developer, located in California.

 I am inspired by the idea of utilizing technology to develop products that can make a significant difference in people's lives.